 Respondent - any student accused of violating the Student Code of Conduct.

-Sexual Contact - the deliberate touching of a person's private parts (including penis, vagina, anus, vulva, breasts or buttocks, or clothing covering any of those areas) or using force to cause a person to touch his or her own or another person's private parts.
+Sexual Contact - the deliberate touching of a person's private parts (including penis, vagina, vulva, buttocks, anus, groin and/or breasts, or clothing covering any of those areas) or using force to cause a person to touch his or her own or another person's private parts.

-Sexual Exploitation - taking sexual advantage of another person without effective consent, and includes, without limitation, causing or attempting to cause the incapacitation of another person in order to gain a sexual advantage over the other person; causing the prostitution of another person; recording, photographing, or transmitting identifiable images of private sexual activity and/or the intimate parts (including penis, vagina, anus, vulva, groin, breasts or buttocks) of another person; allowing third parties to observe private sexual acts; engaging in voyeurism; and/or knowingly or recklessly exposing another person to a significant risk of sexually transmitted infection, including HIV.
+Sexual Exploitation - taking sexual advantage of another person without effective consent, and includes, without limitation, causing or attempting to cause the incapacitation of another person in order to gain a sexual advantage over the other person; causing the prostitution of another person; recording, photographing, or transmitting identifiable images of private sexual activity and/or the intimate parts (including penis, vagina, vulva, buttocks, anus, groin, and/or breasts) of another person; allowing third parties to observe private sexual acts; engaging in voyeurism; and/or knowingly or recklessly exposing another person to a significant risk of sexually transmitted infection, including HIV.

 Sexual Harassment - the unwelcome, gender-based verbal or physical conduct that is sufficiently severe, pervasive, and objectively offensive that unreasonably interferes with or deprives someone of educational access, benefits or opportunities.
 Three types of sexual harassment include 1) hostile environment, 2) quid pro quo sexual harassment, and 3) retaliatory harassment.